Koshas: Five Layers to Wholeness

 Divine Sleep® Yoga Nidra specifically guides you through the Five Koshas in order to help you to get in touch with your whole Self.
 You can LISTEN AND PRACTICE HERE

 Each stage of Divine Sleep® is a doorway that opens you into the next Kosha level of being.
-As you feel each level, they being to drop into the background to uncover your inner Bliss and Healing, as well as your true Self.
-In this state of connection within all of your multi-dimensional layers, potent transformation can occur.
-A state of Wholeness can be felt and recognized.
+As you feel each level, they being to drop into the background to uncover your inner Bliss and Healing, and your true Self.
+In this state of inner connection, potent transformation can occur.
+A state of Wholeness can be felt and recognized: your light shines through all of who you are!

 To increase your understanding the koshas, imagine that your true Self is light, and that light is covered with five consecutive lampshades of varying color and thickness.
 Each lampshade is a kosha – physical, energetic, mental/emotional, wisdom and bliss (the diagram above represents this analogy).
 Your light shines through each koshic layer, and the colors progressively change as their qualities shift and blend between layers.